ohalloranjm/momo/src/README.md

 Running `npm run dev` instead will start Momo as normal, but automatically restart whenever the source files are changed.

-## Re-Registering Slash Commands
+## Managing Slash Commands

-If you change existing slash commands or create new slash commands, you will need to run `npm register` again to register the changes with Discord.
+If you change existing slash commands or create new slash commands, you will need to run `npm run register` again to register the changes with Discord.

 You do _not_ need to re-register your commands if the only thing changing is Momo’s execution of a command (the `execute` property).
-Only changes to the `SlashCommandBuilder()` object (`data` property) require re-registration.
+Only changes to `data` or `alias` properties require re-registration.

+### Deleting Commands

+To undo a registration for a specific slash command, set the `COMMAND_ID` environment varibale to the ID of that command and run `npm run register:undo`.

+To un-register _all_ commands, set `COMMAND_ID=delete_all`.

+### Global Deployment

+When the `NODE_ENV` environment variable is set to `production`, commands are registered or deleted globally—so that they can be used in any server where Momo is installed.

 ## Resetting Your Database